What is Pupil Premium Funding?

 How much parents and carers get involved with their child’s learning makes a big difference to how well a child will achieve at school.
-So we can spend the money on a range of activities that involve parents and carers coming into school to take part in workshops, courses, programmes and meetings.
+So we can also spend the money on a range of support activities that involve parents and carers coming into school to take part in workshops, courses, programmes and meetings.
 These are all designed to help parents and carers learn how to best support your child.

 How will the parent/carer know it is working?

 We track each child’s achievements and progress every term, so we can quickly see if our interventions and support programmes are working effectively.

 If your child takes part in an intervention programme, we will measure how they are doing at the start of the programme, and when the programme is completed.
 This will enable us to measure the progress made.

 We will report to you at Parent’s Consultation meetings held in November (Term 2) and March (Term 4) and at the end of year in your child’s academic year report (Term 6).
 There are also Celebration of Learning Events where you will be able to look at your child’s workbooks in school.
 If you would like information on your child’s progress at any time during the school year, please contact the class teacher.

 Where can I get more information about the Pupil Premium funding and grant used at the school?

 For more information about how we plan provision and track progress please speak to Miss Lavelle.

 How will the money be spent this financial year 2022-2023

 Please find attached our Pupil Premium Grant and our Pupil Premium Strategy statement.